AubinABADIE/LearnTogether/README.md

 Arguments:
 - id : int

-*Usage*: `#CRATEROOM-/-{id}`
+*Usage*: `#DELETEROOM-/-{id}`

 ### #UPDATEROOM
 Used when the client wants to update a room into the database.
-The parce method for the different parameters is "-/-"
+The parse method for the different parameters is "-/-"
 Arguments:
 - id : int
 - name: String
 - capacity: int
--building: int
+- building: int
 - hasProjector: boolean
 - hadComputer: boolean
 - description: String